 Mutual respect: Peer review, applying the scientific method.

-Tolerance of others’: Faith and beliefs Stem cells, IVF, Contraception, Evolution.
+Tolerance of those of different faiths and beliefs: Stem cells, IVF, Contraception, Evolution.